7 best payment systems for small business transactions in 2025

 Payment processor

 A payment processor is a tool that initiates and completes financial transactions.
-Once the payment gateway sends the data, the processor sends the information to the financial institution for approval.
-The processor will contact the relevant institution, depending on the payment method used (debit and credit cards, digital wallets, and virtual cards, bank transfers, etc).
+Once the payment gateway sends the data, the processor forwards it to the financial institution for approval.
+The processor will contact the relevant institution, depending on the payment method used (debit or credit cards, digital wallets, virtual cards, or bank transfers, etc.).

-The payment processor’s main goal is to ensure adequate funds in the customer’s account are available and to validate the payment.
+The payment processor’s primary functions are to make sure the customer’s account has sufficient funds and to validate the payment.
 Once the request is approved, the processor notifies the customer’s bank to send the payment to the merchant bank.

 Merchant acquirer